eventB-Soton/Rodin-Bundles/README.md

 [![Build Status](https://app.travis-ci.com/eventB-Soton/Rodin-Bundles.svg?branch=master)](https://app.travis-ci.com/github/eventB-Soton/Rodin-Bundles)

 Rodin Platform Bundles that includes features developed by our group.
-Currently the following bundles are included:
+Currently the following December 2021 (2112) bundles are:

-* *ac.soton.rodinp.releases*: Bundle including the released features from our group.
+* *ac.soton.rodinp.releases*: RL2112 bundle includes the released features
+  from our group.
 This bundle is intended for users.
 Currently, the content of the bundle is as follows
   - Rodin Product 3.6.0.202105121522-77c344946
   - Rodin Handbook 2.5.0.201606291411
-  - CamilleX 2.1.0.release
+  - CamilleX 2.1.1.release
   - UML-B Statemachines 4.0.1.release
   - UML-B Statemachines Animation 3.0.0.release
   - UML-B Classdiagrams 3.0.0.release